A-Z OF SKIN

 Balanitis & balano-posthitis

-Balanitis is inflammation of the glans penis (head) of the male penis, due to any cause.
-In uncircumcised males (the foreskin or “prepuce” is still present), inflammation of both the glans and the foreskin together is called balano-posthitis.More
+Balanitis is inflammation of the glans penis (head or knob of the penis) due to any cause.
+In uncircumcised males (the foreskin or “prepuce” is still present) inflammation of both the glans and the foreskin together is called balano-posthitis.More

 Barber’s itch also known as Pseudofolliculitis barbae is a chronic inflammation of hair-bearing areas of the skin caused by ingrown hairs that develop after shaving or plucking.More

-Becker’s naevus is a birthmark that appears in adolescence or the twenties as a flat brown discolouration in which darker thicker hairs may later grow.
+Also known as ...
+Becker’s Melanosis Becker’s Naevus is a birthmark that appears in adolescence or the twenties as a flat brown discolouration in which darker thicker hairs may later grow.
 It is usually located on the shoulder, chest or back.
 It occurs most commonly in males.More

 Benign lymphocytic infiltration of the skin